First-year undergraduate scholarships

-Wayne State University offers a variety of scholarships to incoming freshmen to recognize scholastic achievement.
+Wayne State University offers a variety of scholarships to incoming first-year undergraduates to recognize scholastic achievement.

 Awards for new students

-Complete the 2018-19 Free Application for Federal Student Aid (FAFSA) by December 1, 2017 to be considered for all available funding.
+Complete the 2022-23 Free Application for Federal Student Aid (FAFSA) to be considered for all available funding.
+Use your 2020 income and tax information.

-Awards are offered to the strongest admissions applicants based on GPA and ACT/SAT scores.
+Awards are offered to the strongest admissions applicants based on GPA and optional ACT/SAT scores.

 You are eligible to be considered for a freshman award if you meet one of the following criteria: